-Being the first China Cultural Center in the Nordic Region, our center is dedicated to promoting the understanding and appreciation of Chinese culture to the local people through cultural events and activities, with a purpose of continuously foster mutual understanding and strengthen existing friendship between China and Denmark.
-Our mission: quality, friendship, partnership and accessibility.
+Being the first China Cultural Center in the Nordic Region, our center is dedicated to promoting the understanding and appreciation of Chinese culture to the local people through cultural events and activities, with the purpose of continuously fostering mutual understanding and strengthening existing friendships between China and Denmark.
+Our mission: quality, friendship, partnership, and accessibility.
 The cultural center is located on H.C.
 Andersens Boulevard in the center of Copenhagen, the capital of Denmark.
 It was the former site for the Royal Danish Academy of Music.
-The cultural center is adjacent to the city’s landmarks and famous buildings such as the Copenhagen City Hall, Tivoli Gardens and Ny Carlsberg Glyptotek.
+The cultural center is adjacent to the city’s landmarks and famous buildings such as the Copenhagen City Hall, Tivoli Gardens, and Ny Carlsberg Glyptotek.

 What We Do

-We host a variety of cultural events such as exhibitions, performances, seminars, panel discussion, film screenings etc. on a regular basis.
-We offer short-term courses such as language classes, martial art and taichi workshops as well as traditional Chinese painting and Chinese instrument courses etc. We house a library to provide easy accessibility to the general public and to create a friendly environment for the learning of Chinese culture.
+We host a variety of cultural events such as exhibitions, performances, seminars, panel discussions, film screenings, etc. on a regular basis.
+We offer short-term courses such as language classes, martial art, and taichi workshops as well as traditional Chinese painting and Chinese instrument courses, etc. We house a library to provide easy accessibility to the general public and to create a friendly environment for learning Chinese culture.

-The exhibition hall of cultural center can be used for painting and calligraphy lessons, photography exhibitions and similar events.
-The multi-function hall can host such events as performances, lectures, press conferences and film screenings.
-The training area are dedicated for teaching of calligraphy, painting, music, dance and the Chinese martial art.
-Additionally, there is a tea art section which can be utilized for tea art training classes and displays.
+The exhibition hall of the cultural center can be used for painting and calligraphy lessons, photography exhibitions, and similar events.
+The multi-function hall can host such events as performances, lectures, press conferences, and film screenings.
+The training area is dedicated to teaching calligraphy, painting, music, dance, and Chinese martial art.
+Additionally, there is a tea art section that can be utilized for tea art training classes and displays.